Why King's Online?

 About The Dickson Poon School of Law

-The Dickson Poon School of Law, King's College London is one of the oldest law schools in England and recognised globally as one of the best law schools in the world.* The School was established in 1831 and has played an integral role in the life of King's since the university was formed almost 200 years ago.
+The Dickson Poon School of Law, King's College London is one of the oldest law schools in England and recognised globally as one of the top 10 UK law schools in the world.
+The School was established in 1831 and has played an integral role in the life of King's since the university was formed almost 200 years ago.

 King’s has been in service to society since its foundation and we’re proud to continue that tradition to this day.
 Our research and teaching address some of the most pressing questions of our time relating to equality and human rights, the legal implications of climate change, globalisation, international relations, trade, competition, and global finance, to name but a few.
 Members of The Dickson Poon School of Law advise governments, serve on commissions and public bodies and are seconded to national and international organisations, helping to shape policy and practice nationally and internationally.